Roussain Island Beach

 Summary:

 This is a spot just North of Sawpit Bay, which is one of the more popular spots on the seldom-visited Eastern shore of Lake Superior.
-The coordinates for this beach don’t have a listed name or any signage, so I called it Roussain Island Beach for now.
+The coordinates for this beach don’t have a listed name or any signage.
+The nearest landmark was Roussain Island, therefore this is listed as Roussain Island Beach for now.
 The island itself is nearby just to the South by 1km or so.

 If you venture out here in waders, be very careful of your footing.
-In the video, I walked around extensively out there but it was slippery and there were jagged edges everywhere you step.
+In the video below, I walked extensively out there but it was very slippery and there were jagged edges everywhere you step.
 Nonetheless, there are beautiful volcanic intrusions that create orange stripes that you can see through the water.
 They extend far under the landscape and even further into the depths of Superior.

-There is a well-worn footpath to come down here if you head South on the Trans Canada Highway and park your car off the shoulder of the road.
+There is a well-worn footpath to come down here if you head South on the Trans Canada Highway.
+When parking, please ensure your vehicle is all the way off the road.

 Video